Stanbrook Abbey: Nuns at Woolton

 In 1807, the nuns decided to move.
-They had regarded themselves as refugees waiting to go home to Cambrai, but attempts to reclaim their property from the French government had proved futile.
-Meanwhile, four had died but seven had joined.
+They regarded themselves as temporary refugees waiting to go home to Cambrai, but attempts to reclaim their property from the French government proved futile.
+Meanwhile, four of the community had died but seven new postulants had joined.

-Nuns at Abbots Salford
+Move to Warwickshire

 An interim home was found in 1808 at Salford Hall, Abbot's Salford, Warwickshire which was a mansion built in 1602 by a recusant family, the Stanfords.
-Hence it contained a priest hole, and a public Catholic chapel fitted out in the early 18th century and served by EBC monks from 1727 until the end of the century.
+It contained a priest hole, and a public Catholic chapel fitted out in the early 18th century and served by EBC monks from 1727 until the end of the century.

-The nuns took their school with them, but were able to resume wearing the habit and created a mitigated enclosure (they divided the chapel with a grille).
+The nuns took their school with them, and were able to resume wearing the habit and created an enclosure (they divided the chapel with a grille).
 However, the house was only lent to them and was not for purchase.
-So, the nuns bought a property for a purpose-built nunnery twenty-eight years later, in 1835.
+The nuns bought a purpose-built convent twenty-eight years later, in 1835.

-The EBC monk chaplain at Salford Hall from 1822 until he died in 1830 was Dom Augustine Lawson, who was helpful in trying to find the community a permanent home.
-As he was dying he asked that his remains should accompany the nuns, so when they moved in 1838 he was disinterred and re-buried at their new home.
+Augustine Lawson, EBC chaplain at Salford Hall, until he died in 1830, helped the community to find a permanent home.
+His dying wish was to be buried with the sisters.
+When they moved in 1838 he was disinterred and re-buried at their new home.
 His body was found to be incorrupt.

-In the same year of 1830, the last Cambrai nun died.
+That same year of 1830, the last Cambrai nun died.

-Salford Hall is now a hotel and is a Grade I listed building.
+Salford Hall is now a hotel and Grade I listed building.